azirbel/npoint/README.md

 will fit in a JSON blob.
 Then access your data	directly via API.

 Once your app is live, come back later to edit your saved JSON	without having to redeploy.
-Or share edit permissions with a	friend so they can help you experiment!
+Or share a login with a	friend so they can help you experiment!
 Features like schmema validation and locking mean you can make these changes confidently, without breaking your app.

 ![Demo screenshot](public/img/demo-screenshot-locked.png)